 Detroit is very safe for female solo travelers.
 Following basic precaution measures should completely minimize the chances of anything going wrong.
 Just act as you would in any other country or your hometown, and you should be fine

 The problem with Detroit is that, although its crime rates are on a decrease, it’s still one of the most dangerous cities in the United States of America.

-If you are in Detroit because you’re an arts and music lover, keep in mind that much of the events take place between downtown venues like the Majestic Theater/Magic Stick complex, places in Hamtramck, and suburban venues in places like Royal Oak.
+If you are in Detroit because you’re art and music lover, keep in mind that much of the events take place between downtown venues like the Majestic Theater/Magic Stick complex, places in Hamtramck, and suburban venues in places like Royal Oak.

 Some of the venues like Harpo’s, Fort Wayne and The Heidelberg Project are located in dangerous areas, so be sure to go accompanied.